Hodges Gardens State Park: History

-The area was once home to bands of Native Americans, Spanish and French Explorers, and Highwaymen that were prominent during the time of the Neutral Strip (Louisiana).
+The area was once home to bands of Native Americans, Spanish and French explorers, and highwaymen that were prominent during the time of the Neutral Strip (Louisiana).
 A road known as the El Camino Real, or the King's Highway, passed through what became Hodges Garden, and across the Sabine River at Gain's Ferry.
 It originated in Natchitoches, crossed west central Louisiana, through Texas to Mexico City.

-Andrew Jackson Hodges, Sr. (1890-1966), a native of Cotton Valley in Webster Parish, purchased more than 100000 acre of cut-over barren land and replanted 39000 acre in timber.
+Andrew Jackson Hodges Sr. (1890–1966), a native of Cotton Valley in Webster Parish, purchased more than 100000 acre of cut-over barren land and replanted 39000 acre in timber.
 The land included an old quarry.
 Hodges and his wife, the former Nona Trigg, planned a scenic garden around the natural rock formations.
 The quarry had been used to supply rocks, stones, and sandstone to build, among other things, the jetties in Port Arthur.
 Work began on the jetties in 1898; material from the quarry was delivered by wagon that would have been at least a six-day round trip.
 Water from a 225 acre lake created in 1954 is pumped through the gardens to waterfalls, pools, a geyser, fountains, and to the watering system before it is recycled back into the lake.

-In 2015, the gardens were listed on the National Register of Historic Places.
+In 2015, Hodges Gardens was listed on the National Register of Historic Places.